The guards removed a wine cork from the outer wall, revealing a narrow hole. Dell motioned with his arm. “After you.”

 “Eve Pixiedrowner, meet Councilmouse Beatrice Brownbrow.”

 Beatrice smiled and shook my hand.
 “It’s a pleasure to meet you.
 You’re practically a legend already.”
-Beatrice was a slight thing, a young, white house mouse dressed in a practical, tight-fitting jumpsuit.
+Beatrice was a slight thing, a young, white mouse dressed in a practical, tight-fitting jumpsuit.
 There was a brown stripe of fur that ran across the top of her eyes.

 “Excellent work with that Pixie.”